-- Millennials are most affected by burnout and stress.
+- Millennials are the most affected by burnout and stress.

 - Grid™ helps people learn to structure and manage work on their terms and coaches the person through it.

-- We offer Grid™ training in companies for individuals and leaders and managers to raise awareness around the toxic nature of burnout and also to equip people with a tool to do better for themselves.
+- The Grid™ training we offer in companies for staff and leaders and managers goes way beyond awareness raising.
+It equips people with a tool to actually do better.

-- We’re currently piloting the methodology with students between 18-24 to understand if their ways of working and Grid™ can match up as well.
+We’re also currently piloting the methodology with students between 18-24 to understand if their ways of working and Grid™ can match up as well.
 Our early results look very promising.
 Want to know more and see how we can help you?
 Get in touch.